 Service Agreement Template

-Stop losing money on Event Dj projects.
+Stop losing money on Event DJ projects.

+Send your first 3 service agreements for free.
 Providing professional DJ services without a strict agreement turns you into a glorified jukebox at the mercy of guest demands and venue negligence.
 Scope creep and equipment damage will destroy your margins if you don't define the line between a performer and a doormat.

 1. Scope of Services